-3.0 FACTORS AFFECTING THE ABILITY OF THE CPP TO MEET ITS OBLIGATIONS
+3.0 FACTORS AFFECTING CPP BENEFITS AND CONTRIBUTIONS

 - 3.1 The CPP is a target benefit plan that is designed to be self-sustaining with pension and other benefits financed solely by employee-employer contributions and investment earnings.
-Periodic reviews are conducted by the Office of the Chief Actuary at least triennially to assess the long-term sustainability (75-year projection) of CPP benefits at current statutory contribution rates, separately for each of bCPP and aCPP.
-If the Chief Actuary determines that the current statutory contribution rates, in combination with expected future investment earnings, are not sufficient to sustain either bCPP or aCPP when compared with their Minimum Required Contribution Rates, the applicable contribution rate(s) may be increased and/or the applicable benefits may be reduced by amendments to the CPP Act.
+Periodic reviews are conducted by the Office of the Chief Actuary at least triennially to assess the long-term sustainability (75-year projection) of CPP benefits at current legislated contribution rates, separately for each of bCPP and aCPP.
+If the Chief Actuary determines that the current legislated contribution rates, in combination with expected future investment earnings, are not sufficient to sustain either bCPP or aCPP (i.e., below their Minimum Required Contribution Rates), the applicable contribution rate(s) may be increased and/or the applicable benefits may be reduced by amendments to the CPP Act.
 Failing sufficient federal and provincial agreement to either change CPP contributions and/or benefits or explicitly confirm them, CPP contributions and benefits may be adjusted automatically in accordance with provisions specified in the CPP Act.
 These provisions are designed to ensure the CPP is self-sustaining across future generations. - 3.2 The CPP was reformed in 1997 to be partially funded using a combination of steady-state funding, and incremental full funding for any plan enhancements after 1997 (including aCPP). - 3.3 The sustainability of both parts of the CPP is evaluated in each Actuarial Report using an open group, asset/liability balance approach.
-The Minimum Contribution Rates for each of bCPP and aCPP are essentially the contribution rates that balance the assets of each Account (the sum of current Account investments plus the discounted present value of expected contributions) with corresponding liabilities (the discounted present value of expected expenditures), each projection including benefits and contributions for current and future participants over the next 150 years. - 3.4 It is estimated in the 31st Actuarial Report as of December 31, 2021 that bCPP contributions will exceed bCPP expenditures (bCPP benefit payments plus bCPP administrative expenses) in the calendar years up to and including 2025, allowing CPP Investments to re-invest all investment earnings from the bCPP Investment Portfolio until then to build capital to help pay bCPP benefits in subsequent years.
+The Minimum Contribution Rates for each of bCPP and aCPP are essentially the contribution rates that balance the assets of each Account (the sum of current Account investments plus the discounted present value of expected contributions) with corresponding liabilities (the discounted present value of expected expenditures), each projection including benefits and contributions for current and future participants over the next 150 years.
+Open group balance implies long-run stability of the asset-expenditure ratio. - 3.4 The 31st Actuarial Report as of December 31, 2021 estimates that bCPP contributions will exceed bCPP expenditures (bCPP benefit payments plus bCPP administrative expenses) in the calendar years up to and including 2025, allowing CPP Investments to re-invest all investment earnings from the bCPP Investment Portfolio until then to build capital to help pay bCPP benefits in subsequent years.
 Starting in 2026, a small percentage of investment earnings from the bCPP Investment Portfolio is expected to be required to support the payment of bCPP expenditures.
 By 2050, the Chief Actuary estimates that 16% of investment earnings from the bCPP Investment Portfolio will be required to support bCPP expenditures.
-Longer-term financing of bCPP is expected to stabilize around 2070, with total revenues each year thereafter comprising approximately 66% from contributions and 34% from net investment earnings.
+The financing mix of the bCPP is expected to stabilize around 2070, with total revenues each year thereafter comprising approximately 66% from contributions and 34% from net investment earnings.